howerj/liblisp/liblisp.md

 Functions added optionally in [main.c][]:

-        # math.h
-        log                Compute the natural logarithm of a float log10              Compute the logarith of a float in base 10 fabs               Return the absolute
-        sin                Sine of an angle (in radians) cos                Cosine of an angle (in radians) tan                Tangent of an angle (in radians) asin               Arc Sine
-        acos               Arc Cosine
-        atan               Arc Tangent
-        sinh               Hyperbolic Sine
-        cosh               Hyperbolic Cosine
-        tanh               Hyperbolic Tangent
-        exp                Eulers constant raised to the power of X sqrt               Squareroot of a float
-        ceil               Round upwards
-        floor              Round downwards
-        pow                Computer X raised to the Y modf               Split a value into integer and fractional parts
-        # line-editor
-        line-editor-mode   Change the line editing mode
-        history-length     Change the number of records stored in the history file
-        clear-screen       Clear the screen

 For all the mathematical functions imported from the C math library the arguments are converted to floating point numbers before, the functions also all return floating point values, apart from [modf][] which returns a cons of